She wasn’t what you would call beautiful. She was just a red-haired

 asked you to help.
 I know how disturbing something like that can

-to the finest specialists in the country.
-Luckily, he’s very
+been to the finest specialists in the country.
+Luckily, he’s

-wealthy."
+very wealthy."
 She looked at me again.
-"It’s his lungs,
+"It’s his

-his throat, bronchial tubes—and now, his heart, too.
-He’s—we,
+lungs, his throat, bronchial tubes—and now, his heart, too.

-that is, have lived everywhere, but he likes it here best."
+He’s—we, that is, have lived everywhere, but he likes

 "You’re his nurse, then."